Irish Soda Bread with Buttermilk and Raisins

 Ingredients for Soda Bread Recipe

 This simple-to-make bread is perfectly delicious with Emerald Isle comfort food or Irish Pub food.
-And one I make all spring long.
+I make it often throughout the year.

 Gather these ingredients: